 Shires, Shorthorns, and Sheep: Exploring Livestock Systems in England

 This course will examine the similarities and differences between Minnesota and England animal agriculture, including beef, dairy, sheep, and horse systems.
-Students will explore the history and culture of England, including the Thames River, Shakespeare’s Globe Theater, Greenwhich Meridian, and activities in Cambridge and London.
+Students will explore the history and culture of England, including punting on the Thames River, Shakespeare’s Globe Theater, the Greenwich Meridian, horse racing, and activities in Cambridge and London.
 You will visit production livestock farms, including dairy, beef, sheep, and horse, and enjoy two BBQs with locally raised meat.
-Visit historical markets, including Smithfiled, Porta Bella and Borough.
+Visit historical markets, including Smithfield, Porta Bella and Borough.

 The course is an embedded Spring B term course (beginning the week after spring break) with two weeks abroad.
 All B-term lectures will be held in 205 Haecker Hall on Tuesdays from 11:45 am to 1:00 pm.
 This course will be offered every other year in the even years.

 Fulfills Global Perspectives Liberal Education Theme Requirement.

 This is an embedded course with on-campus class time during spring semester prior to departure.
 Students must both register for this course, and complete the study abroad application.

 *For more detailed information, see the 2019 program blog, or the program syllabus (coming soon!).

 WHO WILL BENEFIT